-Why is perseverance important?
+Why is Perseverance Important?

 Let’s face it, we all have challenges and goals.
 It could be as simple as writing a blog post.
 On the other hand, an even bigger challenge could be learning to be independent again after quadruple amputations.

-Faith and Perseverance go hand in hand
+Faith and Perseverance go Hand in Hand

 If things get tough and I get frustrated and give up, what does that tell my kids?
 In my opinion, it tells them that I give up when the going gets tough, so it would be okay if they gave up on the tough things too.
 That’s just not an option.

-Proverbs 3:5-6 KJV “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge him, and he shall direct thy paths.”
+Proverbs 3:5-6 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
+In all thy ways acknowledge him, and he shall direct thy paths.

-5 benefits of perseverance
+5 Benefits of Perseverance

 If simply setting a great example for those around you is not enough, then keep reading.
 Because there are many benefits of perseverance that will give you the motivation to fight for the goals that you want to achieve.

-Character is the way you think, act or behave.
+Character is the way you think, act, or behave.
 A strong character shows others that you’re committed to achieving the goals you set.
 Whether they’re big or small goals, it doesn’t matter.

 The power of perseverance shows the willingness to keep moving forward despite the obstacles that stand in the way.
 This is how perseverance builds character.
-This perseverance muscle builds the more you use it.
+This “perseverance muscle” builds the more you use it.
 As a result, your character builds too.

 Our oldest son, Michael Jr is going to school for a degree in commercial aviation.
 He has been obsessed with airplanes his whole life.
 He worked up the ranks in the Civil Air Patrol, to Captain and commander of his local unit.